Updated 07/29/2021 Reviewed by: Kiley Griffin, R.N.

 - What do you do when you don’t know the answer to something at work—whether it’s how to address a situation or answer a patient question—how do you go about getting more information?

 Relying on your team is critical in any hospital or health facility.
 Employers want to know that you are a team player and work well with others, even in stressful situations.

 With this question, make sure you don’t throw anybody under the bus.
-You want to include a resolution and what you learned anything from the situation.
+You want to include the resolution, and, if possible what you learned from the situation.

 “I worked the night shift with a nurse who consistently showed up late for their shift.
 This would impact the whole team and put us behind.
 I took time to talk with the nurse and asked them if switching shifts would help them arrive to work on time.
 My co-worker said it would help them since the particular hour they were scheduled was difficult for them.
 We switched, and that solved the problem.
 I learned that taking initiative goes a long way.”

 Spot on!
 This shows an ability to adapt and problem-solve.
 Hiring managers want to find someone who can overcome a tough situation and find a resolution.
 Moreover, it shows character since you were willing to sacrifice for the team.
 Kudos.